patvibh/patvibh/README.md

 - 👋 Hi, I’m Vibha Pateshwari
 - 👀 I’m interested in Data Analytics & Business Intelligence.
-- 🌱 I’m currently working at AMAZON and learning data analytics to solve real world complex problems.
+- 🌱 I’m currently pursuing my Master’s in Computer Application, focusing on learning data analytics to solve real-world complex problems.
+I previously worked at Amazon and decided to leave to further my education and skill set.
 - 💞️ I’m looking to collaborate on data analytics project.
 - 📫 How to reach me pateshwari.vibha@gmail.com